UQComputingSociety/constitution/constitution.md

 7.6 The number of members of the Management Committee must be less than half the number of members that were necessary to constitute quorum at the most recent opening of an annual general meeting.

 ### 8 Election of Members to the Management Committee
-8.1 At the Annual General Meeting of the Society, all members of the Management Committee shall retire from office, but shall be eligible upon nomination for re--election.
+8.1 At the Annual General Meeting of the Society, all members of the Management Committee shall retire from office, but shall be eligible upon nomination for re-election.
 8.2 The Society must elect a President, Secretary, and Treasurer at the Annual General Meeting.
-8.3 At the Annual General Meeting of the Society, all Officer positions other than President, Secretary, and Treasurer are dissolved, but may be re--created.
+8.3 At the Annual General Meeting of the Society, all Officer positions other than President, Secretary, and Treasurer are dissolved, but may be re-created.
 8.4 At any General Meeting of the Society, the Members of the Society may resolve to create any number of Officers of the Management Committee.
 8.5 At any General Meeting  of the Society, the Members of the Society may resolve to create any number of Delegates of the Management Committee.
 All existing Delegates shall continue to be members of the Management Committee.
 8.6 Voting for each position on the Management Committee will take place in series, with the results for each position announced before voting for the next position.
 The order of voting for positions on the Management Committee shall be: